tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ### <a id="ls-write"></a>The `WRITE` Command

-One problem with using U/W FOCAL's `LIBRARY` command for this is that it saves programs as core images, which are a) non-relocatable; and b) non-portable to other versions of FOCAL.
-We can fix both of these programs by saving the program to an ASCII text file instead.
+U/W FOCAL's `LIBRARY` command saves programs as core images, which are
+a) non-relocatable; and b) non-portable to other versions of FOCAL.
+We can fix both of these problems by saving the program to an ASCII text file instead.

 With a program already typed in or loaded from disk: